jyflau49/akamai-wrapper-pub/README.md

   - `list-properties` - List all properties with version info
   - `download-property` - Download property rules to JSON
   - `download-properties` - Download all property rules to JSON files
+  - `list-networklists` - List all network lists
+  - `download-networklists` - Download all network lists to CSV files
+  - `list-clientlists` - List all client lists
+  - `download-clientlists` - Download all client lists to CSV files

 ## Installation